LegendDairy/Protype/kernel/tm/docs/scheduler.md

 In the new algorithm it the time till a thread is executed again is: `(3*#highprioritythreads + 2*#medprioritythreads + #lowprioritythreads) / (1,2 or 3)`
 Where '#'='number of'.
 We divide by 1 for low, by 2 for med and by 3 for high priority.

 In the old algorithm it was: (3 + 2 + 1)*#threadsinhispriority.
 The old method is less fair because the time for a thread to be scheduled again is not uniform accross the priorities but instead depends on the amount of threads in one specific queue.
 In the new algorithm a higher priority thread is always scheduled more often than a lower priority one, independant of the distribution of threads across the priorities.
+The time depends now only on the distribution of all the threads multiplied by a factor that depends on the priority level.

 Context switch